How Velon delivers live rider data from top races

 Velon’s live rider data system is unique in professional cycling.

-Launched at the Tour de Suisse in 2016, the system has been developed to create insights and explanations into how races are won and lost.
+Launched at the Tour de Suisse in 2016, the system has been developed to deliver insights and explanations into how races are won and lost.
 It creates the world’s most extensive pool of performance data in top-level sport, which is used in live broadcast coverage and online.

 How it works: